kojiro5150/phdss-instructions/policy.md

 Translation or Conditions for Policy Viability.

 **Conditions for Policy Viability**
+SINGLE INSTANCE ONLY — you are now writing Conditions for Policy Viability.
+This heading must not appear again anywhere in your output.

 State what must be true politically and institutionally for this decision to succeed.
 Name the most likely failure modes if those conditions are unmet.
 These are conditions, not plans — the Chair and Board decide whether and how